top of page

 2. We will also be organising online workshops and webinars about writing and climate change.
 More details will be shared soon.

-Note: We are deeply aware of the structural barriers that often serve to inhibit the voices of young people from disadvantaged and marginalised communities.
+Note: The Climatopia Project is deeply aware of the structural barriers that often serve to inhibit the voices of young people from disadvantaged and marginalised communities.
 One of these barriers is the digital divide.
-However, due to constraints on movement and resources, it is currently feasible for us to conduct this project in the online mode only.
-Regardless, please know that we are constantly working on devising new strategies to make our projects and resources accessible to more young people and to address structural factors such as rural-urban divide, gender inequality, racism, etc.
+However, due to constraints on movement and resources, it is currently feasible for me to conduct this project in the online mode only.
+Regardless, please know that Climatopia is constantly working on devising new strategies to make projects and resources accessible to more young people and to address structural factors such as rural-urban divide, gender inequality, racism, etc.

 General Instructions: